I. Overview

 2) You can see that Series1 Order_quantity corresponds to the Y axis on the left, and Series2 Re_order_quantity corresponds to the Y axis on the right.

-3) When the mouse hovers over the legend of a series, it will become solid and filled with highlights.
+3) When the mouse hovers over the legend of a series, it will become solid filled with highlights.